13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 We go deeper into:

-• How to position your programme so the right people say yes
+• How to design a group programme that delivers results and is easy for the right people to say yes to

 Whether you're starting from scratch or refining an existing offer, this is a great place to start.